Blog

 Choosing the right leak detection equipment can feel like a big decision, but it really comes down to a few key features.
 Whether you're looking for a simple sensor or a whole-home system, focusing on what matters will help you find the perfect fit.
 Think about how sensitive the device is, how it communicates with you, and what it takes to get it up and running.
 These factors determine how effective your system will be in protecting your home from water damage.

-Sensitivity and Detection Range
+Key Features: Sensitivity and Range

 A leak detector is only as good as its ability to find leaks.
 That’s why sensitivity is at the top of the list.
 You want a device that can pick up on the smallest drips before they become big problems.
 Some of the best systems use acoustic technology to listen for the distinct sound a leak makes, allowing them to identify tiny issues.
 At the same time, you don't want a system that sends false alarms every time the dishwasher runs.
 A quality detector strikes the right balance, offering a wide detection range that covers vulnerable areas without being overly reactive to normal household water use.